 On May 26, 2016, the Company signed an operating lease for laboratory and office space that commenced in June 2016 and expired on October 31, 2017 (the "2016 Lease").
-The 2016 Lease was amended to increase the area leased to approximately 31,000 square feet and to extend the expiration date to February 28, 2027, including 6,000 square feet relating to a month-to-month lease that we utilized through February 2020.
+The 2016 Lease has been amended several times to increase the area leased, which currently consists of approximately 28,000 square feet.
+As a result of the lease amendments, the lease expiration date was extended to February 28, 2027.
+This lease includes our 7,500 square foot commercial scale cGMP-compliant manufacturing facility, ANCORIS.

-On December 26, 2019, we entered into a lease agreement for our second commercial gene therapy facility ("ASTRA") in the Pittsburgh, Pennsylvania area ("ASTRA lease") with Northfield I, LLC (the "Landlord").
-The 150,000 square foot facility is under construction and is expected to be completed and validated in 2022.
-The lease will commence when the space is available for access, which is anticipated to be in 2H 2020, and has an initial term that expires on October 31, 2035.
-The ASTRA lease contains an option ("Purchase Option") to purchase the building, related improvements and take corresponding assignment of the Landlord's rights under its existing Ground Lease (the "Ground Lease").
-The Purchase Option may be exercised by the Company at any time prior to the date that is thirty days after the initial delivery date, as defined in the lease as the date in which certain delivery conditions have been met by the Landlord.
+On December 26, 2019, we entered into a lease agreement for our second commercial gene therapy facility ("ASTRA") in the Pittsburgh, Pennsylvania area ("ASTRA lease") with Northfield I, LLC (the "Landlord" or "Northfield") with an initial lease term that expired on October 31, 2035.
+The ASTRA lease contained an option ("Purchase Option") to purchase the building, related improvements and take corresponding assignment of the Landlord's rights under its existing Ground Lease (the "Ground Lease").
 A cash contribution in the amount of \$2.4 million was paid to escrow on January 21, 2020.
-The contribution was intended to reduce the amount of the building construction costs and had the effect of reducing the base rental rate of the lease and as such, is recorded as prepaid rent in the condensed consolidated balance sheet as of September 30, 2020.
-Refer to Note 10 for additional information.
+The contribution was intended to reduce the amount of the building construction costs and had the effect of reducing the base rental rate of the lease and as such, was recorded as prepaid rent in the consolidated balance sheet at time of payment.